reuugit/reuugit/README.md

 Hey, I'm Reuu 👋

-I'm Reuben Nathaniel Juen — a multi-disciplinary creative from Tagum City, Philippines.
+I'm Reuben Nathaniel Juen — a multi-disciplinary creative from Panabo City, Philippines.
 I work across traditional art, digital art, web design, and animation.
 Whether it's a hyperrealistic graphite portrait or a fully built website, I like doing things with intention and care.

 What I do: